 Applicants must be active/enrolled/recent graduates in MATESOL/MSTESOL/TESOL Certification or closely related.

-Additional Salary Information: Local travel stipend of up to $300.00 provided at the end of their teaching session.
-There is an additional $500.00 stipend provided for those participants who stay for four sessions.
+Additional Salary Information: Local travel stipend of up to $300.00 provided at the end of their teaching session for eligible participants.

 About Manhattan College